replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Install Velero and Configure Host Path Storage

-In this procedure, you install Velero and configure your first storage destination.
+In this procedure, you install Velero and configure your initial storage destination.

 :::note
-If you already have Velero installed and want to update your storage destination, you can use the Replicated admin console.
-For more information about updating with the admin console, see [Changing to Host Path Storage using the Admin Console](changing-to-host-path-storage-using-the-admin-console).
+If you already have Velero installed and want to update your storage destination, you can update settings in admin console.
+For more information about updating settings, see [Updating Host Path Settings in the Admin Console](#updating-host-path-settings-in-the-admin-console).
 :::

-To configure your first storage destination:
+To install Velero and configure a host path storage destination:

 1. Run the following command to run Velero with restic in the Velero namespace: